presentator/presentator/README.md

 ```

 > [!NOTE]
-> Support for changing the primary colors, logo, etc. of the Presentator UI will be added in the future once custom PocketBase Admin UI settings are implemented.
+> Support for changing the primary colors, logo, etc. of the Presentator UI will be added in the future once custom PocketBase Dashboard settings are implemented.

 ## Going to production